tauri-apps/wry/README.md

 This is a special branch of `wry` to experiment with Servo, a web engine written mostly in Rust and currently a Linux Foundation project, as a crate dependency.
 The motivation for this experiment is evaluating custom web engines that can be fully controlled and customized at will.
 And at the same time, finding the root cause and pivot point that could really improve and help the web and Rust communities moving forward.
 Servo fits into this position pretty well because it isn't controlled by any huge corporation.
-Evryone from the open source community is free to shape the project together.
+Everyone from the open source community is free to shape the project together.
 While Servo doesn't provide full coverage of all web features yet, it already offers a super-flexible interface to work with.
 In this branch, we showcase how to integrate and customize Servo to power a modern style landing page within a Tauri window.